NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - 5Y
     - Works both sides
     - Does 20 damage with no gate or 1 gate open
-- 2Y is a side switch throw
+- 2Y is a higher damage hard knockdown throw
 - 5X
     - Elbow hitbox moved to shoulder
     - Slightly bigger shoulder hitbox